Thermodynamic formalism for correspondences: Measure-theoretic entropy of transition probability kernels

 \subsection{Basic properties of transition probability kernels}

-In this subsection, we recall the definition of transition probability kernels (see for example, \cite[Section~3.4.1]{probability2}), which are also called Markovian transition kernels (see for example, \cite[Section~6.1]{probability}).
-Intuitively, a transition probability kernel on a measurable space $X$ assigns each $x\in X$ a probability measure on $X$.
-We fix some notations in probability to prepare for the next subsection.
-Moreover, we recall how a transition probability kernel pushes a function forward (Definition~\ref{transition probability kernel act on functions}) and pulls a measure back (Definition~\ref{transition probability kernel act on measures}), how to compose transition probability kernels (Definition~\ref{compose of transition probability kernels}), and we show some properties of these actions and compositions such as the association law (see for example, \cite[Section~1.1]{Re84}).
+Here we recall the notion of transition probability kernels (see e.g., \cite[Section~3.4.1]{MT12}), which are also called Markovian transition kernels (see e.g., \cite[Section~6.1]{Le16}).
+Moreover, we recall how a transition probability kernel pushes a function forward and pulls a measure back.

 \begin{definition}[Transition probability kernels] Let $(X, \SAA (X))$ and $(Y, \SAA (Y))$ be measurable spaces, where $X$ and $Y$ are sets and $\SAA (X)$ and $\SAA (Y)$ are $\sigma$-algebras on $X$ and $Y$, respectively.
-A \defn{transition probability kernel from $Y$ to $X$} is a map $\cQ \: Y\times \SAA(X) \rightarrow [0,1]$ satisfying the following two properties: \begin{enumerate}
+A \defn{transition probability kernel from $Y$ to $X$} is a map $\cQ \: Y\times \SAA(X) \to [0,1]$ satisfying the following two properties: \begin{enumerate}

 \item[(i)] For every $y\in Y$, the map $\SAA(X) \ni A \mapsto \cQ(y, A)$ is a probability measure on the measurable space $(X, \SAA(X))$.